michalorman/enumerated/README.md

 # Enumerator - yet another enumeration gem for Rails

 Ok, there are few gems that provides enumeration support to Rails ActiveRecord models, but still missing some features.
 The goal of the **Enumerator** gem is not to provide the feature richest enumeration support, but to make it useful to use together with selection/drop down lists.
+So if you need advanced support consider usage of other gem, however if you simply need to work with selection lists this gem is for you.

 ## Installation